 Grow your policy and leadership skills

 - You can also join the British Council online course, Effective Policymaking to Build the Impact Economy, to learn how to develop policy that supports businesses to respond to pressing challenges and create an inclusive and fair economy.

 Build your intercultural communication skills

-Develop your skills
+Hone your networking skills

 Supporting women leaders